JacobSanford/docker-mariadb-snapshot/docs/running-tests.md

 The test runner is completely self-contained and will:

-1. Clean up old containers and snapshots
+1. Clean up old images and snapshots
 2. Build the [Docker](https://www.docker.com){target="_blank"} image
 3. Start [MySQL](https://www.mysql.com){target="_blank"} server
 4. Wait for MySQL to be ready